Ikechukwu-Ezeonu/github-onboarding-workshop/classes/session-04-2026-07-25-governance-compliance-pt2/governance-compliance-pt2-Tomilola_Osukoya-template.md

 <!-- Describe what you did in the lab.
 Include steps, commands, or screenshots descriptions -->

 ### What I did
+No hands-on due to network issues, but the information below was reinforced -Explored the concepts of security governance and regulatory compliance.
+-Learned how compliance requirements can influence the design and operation of cloud environments.
+-Studied the importance of monitoring, auditing, and documenting security activities.
+-Considered how security controls can be evaluated to identify compliance gaps.

 ### What happened / Result

+-Developed a better understanding of how security governance supports an organisation's overall security strategy.
+-Learned that compliance is an ongoing process rather than a one-time activity.
+-Understood the importance of continuously monitoring security controls and maintaining appropriate documentation.
+Learned how governance and compliance requirements can help organisations manage security risks more effectively.

 ### Challenges I faced

+-Bad network services did not allow us to carry out the demo

 ---

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->
+-Governance establishes the policies, responsibilities, and processes used to manage security, while compliance ensures that those practices satisfy applicable regulatory and organisational requirements.
+I also learned that organisations need continuous monitoring, auditing, documentation, and assessment to maintain their security and compliance posture.

 ---